filipkania/shrimp/README.md

 ## Introduction

-Shrimp is an fully-featured email service, fully hosted on Cloudflare Workers.
+Shrimp is an fully-featured email service, fully encrypted and self-hostable.
 It supports adding multiple domains, sending emails from them, receiving and forwarding emails.

 ## Setting up locally

-1. Install dependencies: `bun install`.
+1. Install dependencies using `bun install`.
-2. Create D1 database using `wrangler d1 create shrimp-db`, copy it's ID and replace it in `wrangler.toml`.
-3. Copy `wrangler.toml.example` to `wrangler.toml`.
-4. Run migrations using `wrangler d1 migrations apply shrimp-db`.
-5. Start development server: `bun dev`.
+2. Run development servers using `bun dev`.

-## Deploy to Cloudflare

-1. Build apps using `bun build`.
-2. Create `JWT_SECRET` environment variable using: `openssl rand -base64 48 | wrangler secret put JWT_SECRET`.
-3. Deploy backend using: `wrangler deploy`.
-4. Deploy frontend using `wrangler pages deploy out`.
+> You might need to change some environment variables during your development.

+## Running your own Shrimp instance

+`TODO`

 ## License